phantomeis/BF2142_Fesl_Emulator/README.md

 your.external.ip eapusher.dice.se
 ```

+Patch version 1.51
-4.(if you have installed 1.51) Edit bf2142.exe with hex-editor, change 192.168.1.3 to your server's IP.
+You need to edit bf2142.exe with hex-editor, search and change (by hand, not replace) the IP address 192.168.1.3 to your server's IP.
 **Mind the / (slash) that appears sometimes!
-Do not forget to end the IP with that slash then!**
+Do not forget to end the IP with that slash!**

 (**NOTE**: If you are left with the unallocated space after correcting IP, set dots and change the bit-values
 of the dots to 00!)